HandsOnDataViz/book/docs/HandsOnDataViz.md

     click *Next*, then *Go*, then *Proceed*.
 You’ll be able to map other data values in a later step.

-TODO Above: Reviewer wants screenshot of Aug2020 Home Values column.
+TODO Above: Add screenshot of Aug2020 Home Values column, as reviewer requested.

 1. In the *Visualize* screen, under the *Refine* tab, click the *wrench symbol* next to the color palette to review the *default* map